theodi/adapt-odi-openAI/README.md

 conversation.addMessage({ role: 'user', content: 'Hello!' });
 ```

-3. Get a response from the AI using the `getResponse` method:
+3. Obtain a response from the AI using the `getResponse` method:

 ```javascript
 conversation.getResponse()